 Lucky enough to have a Glasto ticket?
 Planning on moshing at Reading or Leeds?
 Taking the sedate path at a family-friendly shindig?
 Wherever you are heading, take heed of my definitive festival packing guide which I have compiled from the front line (a muddy field).
 First time camping?
 Try my beginner’s guide to camping too.

-Festival packing list for girls:
+Festival packing guide

 Loo roll: Take twice as much as you think you need.

 Tent and sleeping bag: Don’t get precious about them.
 They will return home covered in graffiti and smelling like other people’s wee – that is the festival law.
 If you have a lovely tent you take on chilled out camping trips, buy a separate festival one that you won’t cry over.

 Pain killers: Necessary every morning to ensure you can actually get up and see some bands after a bit too much illegal substance abuse the night before.
 Not that you’d do that.